awsdocs/aws-cloud9-user-guide/doc_source/language-support.md

  5 This feature supports only local functions for this language\.

- 6 The AWS Cloud9 IDE supports these features for Node\.js up to version 12\.16\.1\.

- 7 To specify paths for AWS Cloud9 to use for completion of custom PHP code, in the AWS Cloud9 IDE turn on the **Project, PHP Support, Enable PHP code completion** setting in **Preferences**, and then add the paths to the custom code to the **Project, PHP Support, PHP Completion Include Paths** setting\.
+ 6 To specify paths for AWS Cloud9 to use for completion of custom PHP code, in the AWS Cloud9 IDE turn on the **Project, PHP Support, Enable PHP code completion** setting in **Preferences**, and then add the paths to the custom code to the **Project, PHP Support, PHP Completion Include Paths** setting\.

- 8 To specify paths for AWS Cloud9 to use for completion of custom Python code, in the AWS Cloud9 IDE turn on the **Project, Python Support, Enable Python code completion** setting in **Preferences**, and then add the paths to the custom code to the **Project, Python Support, PYTHONPATH** setting\.
+ 7 To specify paths for AWS Cloud9 to use for completion of custom Python code, in the AWS Cloud9 IDE turn on the **Project, Python Support, Enable Python code completion** setting in **Preferences**, and then add the paths to the custom code to the **Project, Python Support, PYTHONPATH** setting\.

- 9 The AWS Cloud9 IDE provides additional support for some programming languages, such as TypeScript \(version 3\.7\.5 supported in the AWS Cloud9 IDE\), within the context of a language project\.
+ 8 The AWS Cloud9 IDE provides additional support for some programming languages, such as TypeScript \(version 3\.7\.5 supported in the AWS Cloud9 IDE\), within the context of a language project\.
 For more information, see [Working with Language Projects](projects.md)\.